technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

 were generated using Azure OpenAI and indexed alongside metadata exported from a **PostgreSQL vehicle telemetry database**.

-# IMPORTANAT
+# IMPORTANT

-Open a Notebook from Start menu to save all Azure resources endpoint ,kyes and connection values to use differnet tasks of the labs
+Open a Notepad from Start menu to save all Azure resources endpoint ,keys and connection values to use in differnet tasks of the labs

 ## Exercise 1 : Deploy the resources in Azure